wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

     *   (b) require the licensee or manager to provide any information or assistance reasonably required by the constable relating to any matter within the duties of the licensee or manager.

-    (4) Every person commits an offence and is liable to a fine not exceeding $2,000 who, without reasonable excuse,---
+    (4) Every person commits an offence and is liable on conviction to a fine not exceeding $2,000 who, without reasonable excuse,---

     *   (a) refuses or fails to admit to any licensed premises any constable who demands entry under this section; or

     *   (b) delays unreasonably in admitting to any licensed premises any constable who demands entry under this section.

-    (5) Every person commits an offence and is liable to a fine not exceeding $2,000 who, being the licensee or a manager of any licensed premises, without reasonable excuse, refuses or fails---
+    (5) Every person commits an offence and is liable on conviction to a fine not exceeding $2,000 who, being the licensee or a manager of any licensed premises, without reasonable excuse, refuses or fails---

     *   (a) to produce the licence or any document when required to do so under paragraph (a) of subsection (3); or